hawx1993/hooks-view-model/README.md

 [中文文档](./README.zh-cn.md)

-`hooks-view-model` is an intuitive solution for separating UI from business logic.
-Based on `hooks-view-model`, you can stop worrying about closures. `hooks-view-model` provides state management, memory management and persistent data management.
+`hooks-view-model` is a solution that make react hooks support MVVM and aims to separates UI from business logic and provide immutable data & global state management, memory management and persistent data management and provide intuitive API.

 Using `hooks-view-model` will bring a lot of convenience as follows: